New legislation on licenced houses in multiple occupation came in on 1 October 2018

-Check the HMO Licenced Properties Public Register to see if a licence has been issued.
+Check the HMO Licenced Properties Public Register (PDF) to see if a licence has been issued.

 If you require any further information, please view our frequently asked questions or contact the Environmental Services Team (Domestic) by completing our online enquiry form or use the contact details below.

 Domestic Team, Environmental Health, East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE